 Living in and around Allentown and the Lehigh Valley can be particularly challenging for pedestrians.
 While we enjoy the look of tree-lined walks, this can frequently mean having to navigate raised sidewalks and uneven payments.
 Living in the Northeast, we also face a variety of difficult walking conditions during the winter months.
-In order to successfully recover for your injuries in a trip and fall or a slip and fall case, both what caused you to fall and the reason you were on the property are two of the most important factors that must be proven.
-At Drake, Hileman & Davis, your Allentown slip and fall lawyer understands what is important in proving and winning these cases.
+In order to successfully recover from your injuries in a trip and fall or a slip and fall case, both what caused you to fall and the reason you were on the property are two of the most important factors that must be proven.
+At Drake, Hileman & Davis, your Allentown slip and fall lawyers understand what is important in proving and winning these cases.

 Each premises liability case in Allentown and the surrounding Lehigh Valley can be unique, presenting a specific set of facts, under a particular set of conditions.
 For more than 30 years the team of personal injury attorneys at Drake, Hileman & Davis has been successfully obtaining fair and just compensation for those that have been injured through the negligence of others.
 Contact us at (610) 433-3910 or use the online form to the right of this screen.
-We will be happy to provide you with a free case review and if we take on your case, there is never any fee or cost to you, until your Allentown slip and fall attorneys obtains a recovery on your behalf.
+We will be happy to provide you with a free case review and if we take on your case, there is never any fee or cost to you, until your Allentown slip and fall lawyers obtain a recovery on your behalf.